 Many of the same rules regarding side effects, risks, and recovery time for standard breast augmentation procedures will also apply to those procedures done to correct deformities.
 Patients should expect bruising and swelling for the first seven to 10 days following surgery and will be required to wear a compression garment to reduce these side effects.
 Patients should expect to be able to return to regular activities, including work, about a week after surgery.
 Any strenuous activity or exercise should wait until six to eight weeks following surgery.

 Correction of Previous Breast Augmentation

 Whether due to a congenital or developmental deformity, or to correct a previous breast augmentation, there are a variety of ways to correct misshapen breasts.
-Patients are encouraged to discuss their options with Dr. Marin in order to decide on the best choice to meet their needs.
-Contact Marin Aesthetics in San Diego to schedule a consultation with Dr. Marin and find out how breast implants can be used to fill out the breast shape.10:25 PM
+Patients are encouraged to discuss their options with your plastic surgeon in order to decide on the best choice to meet their needs.
+Contact us today to schedule a consultation to find out how breast implants can be used to fill out the breast shape.